milesbolton/milesbolton.github.io/docs/lede-project-2/README.md

 I analyzed the historic and current capacities to see which teams had a change, and researched what amd why they did.

 ### Skills and approaches I used, where I grew most during the project
 This was my first project where I tried web scraping and scrollytelling.
+I also used Flourish instead of Datawrapper, to make more complicated visuals.
 Altogether more complicated than the last one, but I'm happy with the more complex skill set I used during this project.

 ### Things I tried or wanted to do, but did not have the skills or time to
 I would've loved to look at more stadiums in depth or do an AI2HTML animated chart to show the change over time.